ULYSSES ENSEMBLE 2021

 Partiels by Gérard Grisey, focusing on instrumental sound synthesis, and Introduction aux Ténèbres by Raphaël Cendo, a piece he created in IRCAM studios in 2009.
 For this rerun, ULYSSES ensemble and Ensemble intercontemporain benefit from his active participation in rehearsals, as guest composer of the academy ManiFeste-2021.

 ULYSSES ensemble musicians also work closely with Filipino, Austria-based, composer Feliz Anne Reyes Macahis to create her new piece for ensemble and electronics, a commission by Fondation Royaumont and IRCAM, endorsed by the ULYSSES network.
-In this piece, musicians do not only perform their instruments, but they also use their voices.
-A separate one-line staff ised used for the voiced and voiceless sounds, which are represented using the International Phonetic Alphabet (IPA).
+In this work, the musicians will not only use their instruments but also their voices.
+The score will clearly indicate the voices and other sounds using an international phonetic alphabet (IPA).

 The first day is dedicated to personal work and section rehearsals with musicians from the Ensemble intercontemporain.
 The week culminates with a public concert as part of the festival ManiFeste-2021: